-MA enters in upright backward flight and performs an inside loop with the tail always pointing in flight direction.
+MA enters in upright backward flight and performs two consecutive axial rolls.

-1.14 4-point roll backwards
+1.3 4-point roll

-MA enters in upright backward flight and then performs 4 quarter rolls, separated each by a recognisable straight segment of the same duration.
-The tail of the MA always points in the flight direction.
+MA enters in upright forward flight and then performs 4 quarter rolls, separated each by a recognizable straight segment of the same duration.